-Checking for support of Streaming SIMD Extensions (SSE) on your processor is like checking for MMX technology.
-However, you must also check whether your operating system (OS) supports SSE.
-This is because the OS needs to manage saving and restoring the state introduced by SSE for your application to properly function.
+Checking for processor support of Streaming SIMD Extensions (SSE) on your processor is similar to checking for MMX technology.
+However, operating system (OS) must provide support for SSE states save and restore on context switches to ensure consistent application behavior when using SSE instructions.